barryclark/jekyll-now/about.md

 permalink: /about/
 ---

 Inspired by the tech bubble.
+See [first post] (http://dijonkitchen.github.io/hello-multiverse/) for details.

-Contact me on GitHub or Twitter below.
+Fork me on GitHub for my best practices.

+Built with [Jekyll Now!] (http://www.jekyllnow.com/)